 For example, after you successfully teach students how to write essays, you can follow up with a quick quiz or game.
 If the students complete the quiz correctly, you can reinforce their accomplishments by providing additional feedback.
 You can even offer them other material on how to further excel in that area, for instance, by sharing links to any professional research paper writing service or law essay writing service and their blogs that contain additional information on academic writing.

-The first step is choosing an effective platform for delivering your content.
-Successful microlearning platforms include progress tracking, self-assessments, social media integration, and gamification.
+Start by selecting an effective platform for content delivery.
+Look for platforms that offer progress tracking, self-assessments, social media integration, and gamification features.

 Benefits of Microlearning